Skip to main content

 Program: A set of instructions that tells the computer what to do.

-#include: A preprocessor directive that tells the compiler to include a specific file.
+#include: A preprocessor directive that tells the compiler to include a specific file

 iostream: A header file that contains functions for input/output operations.